Case Study

 • Balancing flexibility with governance so information stays usable as it scales

-Leading this effort required aligning multiple stakeholders with competing priorities and shifting the focus from “more content” to clearer decisions and faster execution.
+Leading this effort required aligning stakeholders with competing priorities and shifting the conversation from “more content” to clearer decisions and faster execution.

-The result was an internal product that supported revenue outcomes indirectly by enabling people to do their jobs with less friction and more confidence.
+The result was an internal product that supported revenue outcomes indirectly by helping people do their jobs with less friction and more confidence.

 Applying This Approach Elsewhere